MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/offline-backup-workflow.md

   > [!NOTE]
   > > With DPM 2019 Update Roll Up 1, the console might stall when you select **Add online protection** for an existing Protection group.
 To resolve this issue, apply the hotfix as detailed in the [KB article](https://support.microsoft.com/en-us/help/4547368/console-may-crash-when-you-select-add-online-protection-to-existing-pr).

-2. The Azure sign in page will open.
+2. The Azure sign-in page will open.
 Sign in using your Azure user account, which has *owner* role permission on the Azure Subscription.

     ![Azure sign-in screen](./media/backup-server/choose-initial-online-replication.png)